• Skip to primary navigation

 Can people eat this meat cake?

 Yes!
-All of the ingredients in the cake are safe for human consumption.
-If you like meatloaf and sweet potatoes, this is a tasty cake to make for both you and your canine companion.
+All of the ingredients in this cake are human-safe.
+If you enjoy meatloaf and sweet potatoes, give it a taste.
+You may enjoy having a slice for dinner.

 Homemade meat cake for dogs and a slice being removed from it.

-Want to make more special treats for your dog?
-Check out my easy dog dessert recipes:
+Want to make more special cakes and cupcakes for your dog?
+Check out these recipes:

 • Carrot Cake for Dogs